Nsmall94/Media-Therapy/README.md

 # Media-Therapy

 ## Purpose
-The purpose of this page is ...
+The purpose of this page is to provide anyone suffering from various kinds of problems a database where they can find various book featuring a fictional characters that share similar circumstances, hopefully helping them through the power of fiction

 ## Built With
 * HTML